SyedMeekalZaidi/Playbook.ai/README.md

 ## Database Connection

 The project uses Supabase as the database provider with Prisma as the ORM.
 Connection details are stored in the `.env` file:

+## User Management

+User information is managed entirely through Supabase Auth.
+Roles and metadata are stored in Supabase Auth's user metadata.